 Sometimes, you may be asked to attend a second medical examination, this will usually take place if your injuries have not recovered as anticipated.
 You may also need to see another expert if you require the attention of medical experts with different specialisms that relate to other injuries that you may have sustained.

 How much injury compensation will I receive?

-Compensation amounts for your injury vary depending on your specific case and several factors, such as the nature and severity of your injuries.
-Injury compensation figures average out at £2700, with some settling considerably higher.
+Compensation amounts for your injury vary depending on your specific case and several factors, such as the nature and severity of your injuries and whether or not a specific tariff applies to your injury.
 You can claim for financial losses reasonably incurred because of the accident in addition to the compensation claimed for your injury.
-Please log onto your Client Extra Account and visit your Financial Losses Uploader for more information on this.
+Please log onto your Client Extra Account and visit your Financial Losses Application for more information on this.